Glen Edward Rogers: Murders

 Authorities in Hamilton, Ohio suspected Rogers of fatally stabbing or strangling an elderly man in that city in 1993.
 Later Rogers moved away from Ohio, surfacing in California.
 Subsequently, in 1995, he was named as a suspect in the murders of four women that year: in California, Mississippi, Florida, and Louisiana, respectively.

-After being arrested in Kentucky on November 13, 1995, Rogers originally told police that he had committed nearly 70 murders.
+After being arrested in Kentucky following a vehicle pursuit on November 13, 1995, Rogers originally told police that he had committed nearly 70 murders.
 He recanted his statement, claiming he was only joking and had not actually committed any murders.

 Mark Peters (Hamilton, Ohio)

 On January 10, 1994, police recovered the remains of 71-year-old Mark Peters, a retired electrician and veteran, in a cabin belonging to the family of Glen Rogers in Beattyville, Kentucky.
 Before October 1993 Peters had taken Glen Rogers in and allowed him to share his home in Hamilton.
 That month Peters was reported missing, along with his car and several valuable personal items, including antiques, guns, and a collection of coins.
 Rogers had disappeared.

 His brother Clay reportedly led police to search the family cabin for clues.
 Peters's remains were found there, bound to a chair and hidden by a pile of furniture.